Normalized solutions to mass supercritical Schr\"odinger equations with radial potentials: Preliminaries

 where $V \in L_{\rad}^{\infty}(\R^N)$, $\lambda, \rho \in \R$ and $2<q <2^*$.
 The \emph{Morse index} of $u$, denoted $\morse(u)$, is the maximum integer $m$ such that there exists a subspace $\mathcal{V}\subset H^1_\rad(\R^N) \cap C_{c}^\infty(\R^N)$ of dimension $m$ with the property that for all $ \varphi \in \mathcal{V} \setminus\{0\}$ there holds

 In the case that $V\equiv 0$ we will use the notation $Q_0^N(\varphi;u)$. \end{definition}

 In our proofs, we will have to consider limit problems posed on the real line.
-In that case we shall make use of the following definition of the Morse index.
+In that case we shall make use of the following definition of the Morse index. \begin{definition} Let $u\in H_\loc^1(\R)$ be a weak solution of